-If you earn between one to four times the federal poverty level (FPL), you can get help paying your monthly premiums.12 In 2020, a family of three would need to earn between $21,720 and $86,880 to qualify.13
+Thanks to the 2021 American Rescue Plan, you can get help paying your monthly premiums if your health insurance premium is more than 8.5% of your total household income.12 In 2022, a family of three would need to earn between $19,320 and $87,840 to qualify.13

 Here are a couple of examples showing how subsidies can save you a lot in your healthcare costs, if you qualify:

 - A 28-year-old in Lincoln who earns $24,000 a year could get a 2022 silver plan for $29 per month after subsidies.16 The same policy would cost $420 per month without the premium tax credits that cover 93% of the cost.

 - A family of three in Omaha with an income of $50,000 a year could pay $130 per month after subsidies for a 2022 silver plan.17 This policy would cost $1,204 per month without the premium tax credits that cover 89% of the cost.

 If you earn between 100% and 250% of the FPL, purchase a silver plan on the Marketplace, and receive premium tax credits, you may also be eligible for Cost-Sharing Reductions (CSRs), which could lower your out-of-pocket costs even more.
 In 2020, 30% of Nebraska enrollees received CSRs.18